Nuclear Magnetic Relaxation Time near Compensation Temperature in Ferrimagnetic Insulator: Introduction

-It should be noted that a magnetization couples to a magnetic field, while an total angular momentum itself does not.
-So that it might be difficult to directly measure $T_A$ using conventional methods.
-Recently, however, Imai et al. has successfully observed $T_A$ using Barnet effect\cite{imai18,imai19,imai20}.
-On a rotating frame, its rotational frequency is couples to an angular momentum instead of magnetization without any coupling constant.
-By the spin-rotation coupling, a magnetization is induced through an angular momentum by a mechanical rotation.
-This was originally studied by Barnett\cite{barnet15} and is now used to specify $T_A$ in RIG\cite{imai18,imai19}.
-It is reported that, around $T_A$, a magnetization reversal becomes quick and a domain wall moves fast\cite{jiang06,stanciu07,kjkim17,skkim19}.
-Those properties advantageous for magnetic memory are attributed to the angular momentum compensation.
+Because the magnetization couples to a magnetic field, while the total angular momentum itself does not, it can be difficult to measure $T_A$ directly using conventional methods.
+Recently, however, Imai et al. have successfully observed $T_A$ using the Barnett effect\cite{imai18,imai19,imai20}.
+In a rotating frame, the rotation frequency couples to the angular momentum instead of to the magnetization, without any coupling constant.
+By spin-rotation coupling, a magnetization is induced through the angular momentum by mechanical rotation.
+This was originally studied by Barnett\cite{barnet15}, and it is now used to determine $T_A$ in a RIG\cite{imai18,imai19}.
+It has been reported that around $T_A$ the magnetization reverse rapidly and that domain walls move fast\cite{jiang06,stanciu07,kjkim17,skkim19}.
+Those properties, which are advantageous for magnetic memories, are attributed to angular-momentum compensation.